 Frequently Asked Questions

-Can ozone treatment kill all types of mold?
+Can an ozone generator kill mold?

-Are there alternatives to ozone treatment for mold remediation?
+Is ozone treatment safe for mold removal?